iivanic/DataChief/README.md

      This is usefull when you don't know how exactly form in that step needs to be resolved (for instace ISO 9001:2015 preventive/corrective action)
      Sometimes users need to have freedom to choose recipients, but number of sending is limited, so that form will always find it's way to final step.
-     Worlflow step can also be "initiator", meaning, the one who created the form.
+     Worlflow step can also be "**initiator**", meaning, the one who created the form.

 ###Status broadcasts
 * Defined with "Broadcast recievers" property in worflow part of form, it is a list of users that are notified when form moves from one user to another.
 This is usefull for tracking organization activities and overall health of the system.